noseglasses/Leidokos-CMake/README.md

 at the end of the command.

 # Prerequisites
+## CMake
 To build with Kaleidoscope-CMake, the CMake build system must be installed.
 On Ubuntu Linux, e.g. install it as
 ```
 sudo apt-get install cmake cmake-curses-gui
 ```

+## Arduino-CMake
+Kaleidoscope-CMake currently depends on a [patched version](https://github.com/noseglasses/arduino-cmake) of [Arduino-CMake](https://github.com/arduino-cmake/arduino-cmake) that is provided as a git submodule in the `3rd_party/arduino-cmake` directory of this project.

-# For the impacient: A brief example
+# For the impatient: A brief example

-TODO: Show how to build the stock firmware
+TODO: Exemplify how to build the stock firmware (see the content of `stock_firmware_test.sh`).
+This build system currently requires a modified version of Kaleidoscope to work, for a bug report see [here](https://github.com/keyboardio/Arduino-Boards/issues/9).

 # Usage
 To build with CMake and GNU make on a Linux platform, do the following.